Spanning the isogeny class of a power of an ordinary elliptic curve over a finite field. Application to the number of rational points of curves of genus $\leq 4$: Hermitian lattices

-Every hermitian space in this paper is assumed to be \emph{non-degenerate}, i.e. if $v \in V$ with $h(v,w) = 0$ for all $w \in V$ then $v = 0$.
+Every hermitian space $(V, h)$ in this paper is assumed to be \emph{non-degenerate}, i.e. if $v \in V$ with $h(v,w) = 0$ for all $w \in V$ then $v = 0$.
 This is equivalent to say that the \emph{Gram matrix} of any basis $b$ of $V$ is invertible.
-Given a basis $b$ of $V$,